flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     {== Press "Set From Throttle" on both sides for each detent. ==}

-    1. Reverse Full (if you have reverser on axis)
+    1. Reverse Full (if you have a reverser on axis)
-    2. Reverse Idle (if you have reverser on axis)
+    2. Reverse Idle (if you have a reverser on axis)
     3. Idle
     4. CLB
     5. FLX